LTeder/LTeder/README.md

 Hello, I'm Logan! :cowboy_hat_face:

 Currently I'm working for [Curis Solutions](https://curissolutions.net/).
 I've also worked at [LUMIQ](https://lumiq.tech/) and [Blinkcns](https://www.blinkcns.com/) (both in Charleston, SC).

-My programming experience is primarily in Python, particularly with data science/infrastructure, machine learning, computer vision, signal analysis, edge devices, and GIS.
-I have additional experience in Rust, JS, C++, C, Matlab, Mathematica, and Java (generally ordered in decreasing level of confidence), along with active working knowledge of AWS and Azure.
+My experience in software engineering touches data science, cloud infrastructure, machine learning, DevOps, computer vision, signal analysis, edge devices, and GIS.
+My programming experience is primarily in Python; additionally I'm familiar with SQL, Rust, JS, C++, C, Matlab, Mathematica, and Java (generally ordered in decreasing level of confidence).
+I have active working knowledge of AWS and Azure (particularly Fabric).
 In 2023 I graduated from Columbia University with a bachelor's degree in Mechanical Engineering.

 Let's get in touch -- always glad to meet someone new.